rant-lang/reference/src/stdlib/collections.md

 The input list.

 **`target-size`** &larr; `int` <br/>
-The maximum number of elements to reduce the list copy to.
+The maximum number of elements to reduce the list to.

 ## sort